cchesser/che55er-site/content/posts/ground-truth/index.md

 When digging into a problem, we seek to have a clear understanding of the environment.
 We collect information from our trusted sources.
 The shorter the distance that information travels when we receive it, the stronger its perceived value.
 For example, "seeing it with your own eyes" is a highly influential experience with information.
 However, there is a cost in getting close to these raw information sources.
 You can’t be everywhere at once or process all these lower-level representations of data.
 This cost can be reduced when we rely on secondary sources that provide reports or transformed representations of that information.
 This is helpful; however, it can disconnect us from what is truly happening.
 It may only tell part of the story.

-I recently finished Colin Powel’s book, [It Worked for Me](https://www.harpercollins.com/products/it-worked-for-me-colin-powell), which introduced the term ground truth.
+I recently finished Colin Powel's book, [It Worked for Me](https://www.harpercollins.com/products/it-worked-for-me-colin-powell), which introduced the term ground truth.
 In his book, he repeatedly refers to the term "ground truth."
 In one chapter, he shares how he develops ways of getting to know what’s happening.
 Here is a small segment:

 > The more senior you become, the more staff you have to protect you from yourself and to push their own agenda.
 They mean well, but they can insulate you from ground truth.
 You have to get out and walk the floor.
 Have trusted agents and friends call you when they think the emperor has no clothes.
 In the Army, chaplains, inspectors general, and sergeants major can always give you a ground truth perspective.
 Above all, never forget you were ground truth once.